 |ACE (Adult Community Education)||ACE offers courses for tutors or potential tutors wanting to teach to adults.
 This basic course usually covers how adults learn, teaching methods, learning styles, learning outcomes, course planning etc. This course is recognised for pay purposes (so you can be paid more) by the Ministry of Education.
 Check with your local Community Education Centre to see if they offer this course.|

 Yes, all courses and professional development cost money.
 Remember, learning makes you a better NZSL teacher.
 Invest money in your learning and you will be rewarded with NZSL teaching jobs, career opportunities and happy students.
 There are some scholarships you can apply for to help fund your study.
-Click here for more info on scholarships available for the Deaf community.
+For more information on scholarships available for the Deaf community, visit Deaf Aotearoa website.